Siddhiavhad06/Enhancing-Medical-Imaging-Interpretation-With-Deep-Learning-Models/README.md

-# LifePredict
-LifePredict is a deep learning-based disease detection system built using Streamlit.
+The project based on deep learning-based disease detection system built using Streamlit.
 It allows users to detect diseases like breast cancer, brain tumors, and kidney disease using AI-powered models.
 The application provides an easy-to-use interface where users can upload medical images and receive predictions.
 The system is designed to assist in early disease detection, helping medical professionals and patients make informed decisions.

 #Features
 1.Deep Learning-Based Predictions: Uses trained AI models to detect diseases with high accuracy.